dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | 255          | Unknown           | Unknown   device type                                 |

 ## deviceEnrollmentType
-The **DeviceEnrollmentType** entity indicates how a device was enrolled.
+The **deviceEnrollmentType** entity indicates how a device was enrolled.
 The enrollment type captures the method of enrollment.
 Examples list the different enrollment types and what they mean.

 |         Property         |                                    Description                                    |
 |:------------------------:|:---------------------------------------------------------------------------------:|